Handcrafted

 Saying No As a mother of a highly sensitive girl, I found that when I had to say “no,” it went over much better when I gave her a reason why not.
 She was smart and could understand when I explained my reasons.
 I didn’t know then there was such a thing as an HSP, let alone that we were both in that category, but I did see that I needed to be more interactive with her and less the stern parent.

 Avoid statements like “Do it because I said so.”
 You’d be surprised at how differently they react to orders versus requests.
-Well, don’t we all respond better to requests, especially if we feel like we’re given some say in decisions?
+Well, don’t we all respond better to requests, especially if we’re given some say in decisions?

-Example – Your child wants to stay up past bedtime and is resisting getting ready for bed.
+Example: Your child wants to stay up past bedtime and resists getting ready for bed.
 You might say, “Darling, I know you want to keep playing (or whatever has their attention), but you need your sleep to have a good day tomorrow, and we’ve agreed that this is your bedtime.”
 You’ll get much better results than yelling, and your child will still feel in control of their life as they make that decision with you.

 “Children do not experience our intentions, no matter how heartfelt.
 They experience what we manifest in our tone and behavior.” —Gordon Neufeld